lkoepsel/FIDI/README.md

 **UART_read:**
 Demonstrates how to use the QWIC RX/TX pins as a UART.
 Very slow to respond, has automatic reading of characters (reads w/o Enter).

+## Utilities
+**mpl.sh**
+Copy file to preferred folder *(in my case, \~/bin)* and add to the build process.
+This will create a .mpy version of the file being edited and will copy it to the lib folder under CircuitPython.